-I can’t emphasise how important it is to drink at least a litre water every day.
+I can’t emphasize how important it is to drink at least a liter of water every day.
 And when you are in a dry area like Uluru, it is vital!
-DO yourself a favour, and bring at least 1-litre water bottle with you.
+DO yourself a favor, and bring at least a 1-liter water bottle with you.
 You can refill it on the coach for free!

 Don’t forget the sunscreen

-I am one of those people who forgets to put sunscreen but not on this trip!
+I am one of those people who forget to put on sunscreen but not on this trip!
 Sun is super strong in Australia due to the thin Ozone layer.
-So, make sure you buy sunscreen and use it 1-2 times a day before you go out on the sun.
+So, make sure you buy sunscreen and use it 1-2 times a day before you go out in the sun.

 Pack the right clothes

 If you are going to be walking around hiking, I recommend packing cotton airy clothes as Uluru gets hot during the day.
-And for the night time, the temperature tends to drop like in the desert so pack few warm clothes as well.
-Basically, packing light is the goal as it’s only 3 day Uluru tour.
+And for the nighttime, the temperature tends to drop like in the desert so pack a few warm clothes as well.
+Basically, packing light is the goal as it’s only a 3 day Uluru tour.